Not sure what to expect? Need advice on what to pack? Looking for tips on how to get your visa?

 Delhi: Adventures in a Megacity, Sam Miller

-Starting from the capital's epicentre, Connaught Place, the inimitable Sam Miller walks India's capital on foot, meeting a motley crew of colourful characters, and discovering sometimes dismal but always entertaining new facets of this gigantic city.
+Starting from the capital's epicentre, Connaught Place, the inimitable Sam Miller walks India's capital on foot, meeting a motley crew of colourful characters, and discovering sometimes dismal but always entertaining new facets about this gigantic city.

 Blue Guide India, Sam Miller